OpenEvalProject/evals/manuscripts/elife-65085/v3/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/65085/elife-65085-fig3-v3.jpg)

 **Figure 3.:** (A) Whole-body position (°; black) and velocity (°/s; blue) traces of a representative participant when balancing in the first (left) and last (right) minute of training.
 During training trials, the robotic simulator operated with a 400 ms delay.
 (B) Average sway velocity variance and percentage of time spent within the virtual balance limits (inset) estimated over 1 min intervals during the 400 ms delay training (open circles) from all participants who completed the training protocol (n = 16).
 The first interval for each training session is represented by filled circles.
 Data from vestibular testing and perceptual testing groups were combined because both groups performed the same training protocol.
 Sway velocity variance progressively decreased and percentage of the interval time within the virtual limits progressively increased with each session of training (one session = 20 intervals).
-The solid lines show the fitting of sway velocity variance and percentage within virtual balance limits to a first-order exponential function using a least-square method: .
+The solid lines show the fitting of sway velocity variance and percentage within virtual balance limits to a first-order exponential function using a least-square method: $fx=a*exp⁡-\frac{x}{b}+c$.
 For sway velocity variance, a = 11.61, b = 27.86, and c = 2.17; for percentage time within balance limits, a = –37.38, b = 32.45, and c = 99.12.
 The dashed horizontal lines represent the values at the estimated time constants.
 Data for the first minute of standing at 20 ms (open diamond) and the three minutes at 3 months after training (retention) at the 400 ms delay (open squares) are also presented.
-Error bars represent the s.e.m. for all data.fx=a*exp⁡-xb+c
+Error bars represent the s.e.m. for all data.

 When participants (n = 12) returned for retention testing ~3 months later, these balance improvements were partially maintained.
 Sway velocity variance in the first minute of retention testing was ~60.8% lower than the sway velocity variance from the first minute of training (4.95 ± 2.32 [°/s]2 vs. 12.62 ± 9.03 [°/s]2; independent samples t-test: t(26) = –2.86, p<0.01).
 Sway velocity variance at the first minute of retention testing, however, remained greater than the last minute of training (4.95 ± 2.32 [°/s]2 vs. 2.55 ± 1.76 [°/s]2; independent samples t-test: t(26) = 3.11, p<0.01).
 Similarly, the first minute of retention was associated with a greater percentage of time within the balancing limits compared to the first minute of training (88% ± 9% vs. 64% ± 9%; independent samples t-test: t(26) = 6.67, p<0.001), but less than the last minute of training (88% ± 9% vs. 97% ± 3%; independent samples t-test: t(26) = –3.68, p<0.01).
 When using only data from participants who performed the retention session (n = 12; paired t-tests with df = 11), sway velocity variance and percent time within the balance limits revealed identical results (all p-values < 0.01).
 Overall, these results indicate that while standing with an imposed 400 ms delay is initially difficult (if not impossible), participants learn to balance with the delay with sufficient training (i.e., >30 min) and this ability is partially retained 3 months later.

-## Vestibular testing: sensorimotor delays decrease vestibular contributions to balance
+### Vestibular testing: sensorimotor delays decrease vestibular contributions to balance

 During vestibular testing, we probed the vestibular contribution to soleus muscle activity by exposing participants (n = 8) to a non-painful electrical vestibular stimulus (EVS) while they balanced on the robot at different delays (20–500 ms; Materials and methods) before, after, and 3 months following training.
 Vestibular-evoked muscle responses are known to attenuate when actual sensory feedback does not align with expected estimates from balancing motor commands (Héroux et al., 2015; Luu et al., 2012).
 Therefore, we hypothesized that increasing the delay between ankle torques and body motion would progressively diminish the vestibular response.
 We further hypothesized that learning to control balance with imposed delays would allow the brain to update its sensorimotor estimates of balance motion and consequently increase the vestibular-evoked muscle responses.
 Frequency domain measures (coherence and gain; see Materials and Methods) were evaluated qualitatively using the pooled participant estimates because with delays ≥ 200 ms, single-participant coherence only exceeded significance at sporadic frequencies and significant coherence is needed to obtain a reliable gain estimate.
 Our time-domain measure (cross-covariance; see Materials and methods), which estimates the net vestibular contribution to muscle activity at all stimulated frequencies, was extracted on a participant-by-participant basis and used for statistical analysis.
 Participants exhibited the largest vestibular-evoked muscle responses (coherence, gain,and cross-covariance) for the 20 and 100 ms delay conditions, where significant coherence was observed at frequencies between 0 and 25 Hz and cross-covariance responses were characterized by short (~60 ms) and medium (~100 ms) latency peaks exceeding the 95% confidence interval (see Figure 4A).
 Prior to learning, pooled coherence and gain decreased with imposed delays ≥ 200 ms, and coherence fell below the significance threshold at most frequencies for delays ≥ 300 ms. Similarly, cross-covariance amplitudes decreased with increasing delay (≥200 ms), with only five out of eight participants showing significant biphasic muscle responses (cross-covariance) for the 400 ms delay condition (and six out of eight participants at 500 ms).Across training conditions (pre, post, retention), increasing the delay reduced the cross-covariance peak-to-peak amplitudes (main effect of delay, p<0.001; Figure 4A and B, Table 1).